 - Divorce or death certificate of the previous spouse (if applicable)

-When all of your supporting documents are collected together, you can then send it off with Form I-129F who will review it and send you a decision on whether or not you are approved.
-If you receive an approval notice, the application will then be passed off to the National Visa Center who then forwards it to the local U.S. Embassy or Consulate of the foreign country where the foreign fiancée resides.
+When all of your supporting documents are collected together, you can then send it off with Form I-129F.
+If you receive an approval notice, the application will then be passed off to the National Visa Center who then forward it to the local U.S. Embassy or Consulate of the foreign country where the foreign fiancée resides.

 Form DS-160 and Visa Interview

-If after you are married, you and your newly wedded spouse intend to live together in the United States, you will need to apply for a new spouse visa.
-This can be done by filing for an adjustment of status from a K 1 visa to a CR1 visa (aka, Marriage Green Card).
+If after you are married, you and your newly wedded spouse intend to live together in the United States, you will need to apply for a Spouse Visa.
+This can be done by filing for an adjustment of status from a K 1 Visa to a CR1 Visa (as known as a Marriage Green Card).

 This process is known as an adjustment of status and will usually take around 9-14 months to process for family-based green card applications.
 The time it takes to process the change of visas will depend on where in the U.S. you apply from and if any additional information is required.

 Can You Work with a K 1 Visa?

 It is possible to work in the U.S. under a K 1 Visa if you are approved for work authorization.
 To do this, you must file Form I-765 (Application for Employment Authorization).
 The employment authorization is only as valid as the K 1 Visa which is the 90 days that you are in the United States.

 If after you have married your U.S. citizen spouse, you decide to file for an adjustment of status to change from a K 1 visa to a marriage green card, you may also file Form I-765 with your Green Card application.
 This will allow you to work in the U.S. for 1 year.